-Interesting things emerge about where people might want to live or what they might want to do for a living.
+Interesting things emerge for example about where people want to live or what they really want to do for a living.
 And therefore what considerations you might need to give to your own planning.

 Maybe they want to retire, or start a family, or… These things are worth knowing!